rizac/stream2segment/README.md

        python paramtable.py ...
        ```

-    2. `gui.py`: visualize downloaded data in the user browser via the plots defined in the module:
+    2. `gui.py`: visualize downloaded data in the user browser via the plots defined in the module (an example in the figure above):
        ```console
        s2s show -d download.yaml -p gui.py -c gui.yaml ...
        ```
-       (Type `s2s show --help` for details)
+       (Type `s2s show --help` for details).

     > **Note**: the associated YAML files (`paramtable.yaml`, `gui.yaml`) are not
       mandatory but enforce the good practice of separating configuration settings (YAML)
       and the actual Python code.
 This way you can experiment